On the Chromatic Thresholds of Hypergraphs: Chromatic threshold of -free hypergraphs

 \subsection{An upper bound on the chromatic threshold of $F_5$-free graphs}

 In this section, we prove the upper bound in Theorem~\ref{mainF5thm}.
 As in Section~\ref{secChromNearr}, we will give an upper bound on the chromatic threshold by first proving that large dimension forces a copy of $F_5$, and then by applying Theorem~\ref{coloringthm}.
 Let $(B,\gamma,F)$ be an $(\rb,\rg)$-uniform fiber bundle, and make the following definition.
-A \textbf{cut} in $(B,\gamma,F)$ is a pair $(X,S)$ such that $X \subseteq V(B)$, $S \subseteq \binom{F}{\rg}$, and if $\gamma(x) \cap S \neq \emptyset$, then $x \in X$.
+A \emph{cut} in $(B,\gamma,F)$ is a pair $(X,S)$ such that $X \subseteq V(B)$, $S \subseteq \binom{F}{\rg}$, and if $\gamma(x) \cap S \neq \emptyset$, then $x \in X$.
 In other words, the fibers that intersect $S$ come exclusively from $X$.
-A \textbf{$k$-cut} is a cut $(X,S)$ with $\left| X \right| \leq k$.
+A \emph{$k$-cut} is a cut $(X,S)$ with $\left| X \right| \leq k$.
 The size of a $k$-cut is the size of $\left| S \right|$.

 We now sketch the proof of the upper bound in Theorem~\ref{mainF5thm}.
 Let $G$ be an $n$-vertex, $3$-uniform, $F_5$-free hypergraph with minimum degree at least $c\binom{n}{2}$.
-Let $(G,\gamma,F)$ be the neighborhood bundle of $G$, let $H = K_{q,q}$, and assume $\vc_H(G,\gamma,F)$ is large.
+Let $(G,\gamma,F)$ be the neighborhood bundle of $G$, let $H = K_{q,q}$ for some large constant $q$ (see the definition of $q$ in the first line of the proof of Lemma~\ref{largedimimpliesU}), and assume $\vc_H(G,\gamma,F)$ is large.
 We would like to find a copy of $F_5$ in $G$.
 We first use the fact that $\vc_H(G,\gamma,F)$ is large to find a set $U$ of vertices of $G$ such that $G[U]$ has small strong independence number.
 We then argue that because the minimum degree is large, there must be some vertices $x,y$ such that $N(x,y) = \left\{ z : xyz \in G \right\}$ has large intersection with $U$.
 Next, we show that since $N(x,y)$ has large intersection with $U$ and $G[U]$ has small strong independence number, there must be an edge $E$ with at least two vertices in $N(x,y) \cap U$, which gives a copy of $F_5$.

 The best upper bound on the chromatic threshold will come from the lowest required minimum degree needed in the above proof.
 The minimum degree is used above to prove that there exists some $x,y$ with $N(x,y) \cap U$ large.
 If we can find a large cut $(X,S)$ in $(G,\gamma,F)$ and we make $U$ large enough, we could remove $X$ from $U$ while still maintaining all the useful properties of $U$.
 Then for all $\{x,y\} \in S$, we know that $N(x,y) \cap (U - X) = \emptyset$.
 Since there are now fewer pairs $\{x,y\}$ in $\binom{F}{2}$ with $N(x,y) \cap (U - X) \neq \emptyset$, we can require a weaker lower bound on the minimum degree of $G$ to find $\{x,y\}$ with $N(x,y) \cap U$ large.
 In other words, the larger the cut of $(G,\gamma,S)$ we can find, the better upper bound on the chromatic threshold we can prove.
 This is encoded in the following theorem, which computes the relationship between the minimum degree and the maximum size of a $k$-cut.